 \section{Conclusions:}

 In this paper we have introduced the concept of intrinsic properties.
-Specifically, we have defined an intrinsic property as a property of a quantum system whose existence is independent of the measuring apparatus and hence that provide information about the unperturbed (backaction free) quantum dynamics.
+Specifically, we have defined an intrinsic property as a property of a quantum system whose existence is independent of the measuring apparatus and hence that provides information about the unperturbed (backaction free) quantum dynamics.
 These intrinsic properties cannot be defined within the eigenvalue-eigenstate link of Orthodox quantum mechanics (unless the system is in an eigenstate of the associated property operator).
-Contrarily, intrinsic properties arise naturally in the context of modal quantum theories (e.g., Bohmian mechanics).
-We have shown that intrinsic properties and AAV's weak values are the same precise thing.
-Thus, any attempt to give a physical meaning to AAV's weak values by means of a given ontology is, at the same time, an attempt to give physical meaning to the intrinsic properties described in this paper (and vice versa).
-In this respect, we have shown that intrinsic properties and AAV's weak values have a clear-cut meaning within the ontology of modal quantum mechanics.
-A simple byproduct of this result is that intrinsic properties and AAV's weak values cannot have a physical interpretation within what is known as the ontology of Orthodox quantum mechanics.
+Contrarily, intrinsic properties arise naturally in the context of Modal quantum theories (e.g., Bohmian mechanics), where the ontology of Orthodox quantum mechanics is augmented by introducing property states.